 How broad is Ohio Wesleyan head coach Jay Martin's record of service to soccer?
 Come up with any combination of level (high school, college, professional) and function (player, coach, administrator), and he's probably done it.

-Last year, the Bishops finished second in the North Coast Athletic Conference championship race with a 7-1-1 record, claimed the NCAC tournament championship on penalty kicks, and advanced to the NCAA Division III tournament on the way to a 12-7-2 overall mark.
+Last year, the Bishops finished second in the North Coast Athletic Conference championship race with a 7-1-1 record and advanced to the third round (final 16 teams) of the NCAA Division III tournament on the way to a 15-5-4 overall mark.

 In 2011, Martin guided Ohio Wesleyan to its second NCAA Division III national championship.
 Along the way, the Bishops extended their unbeaten string in NCAC competition to a league-record 40 games.